MaxBSilver/Red-Technologies/README.md

 # Run the FE container
 - Make sure to add the .env file that was included with this project to the root directory
 - Use the following command to run the container through docker: `npm run dev`
+- If for any reason the above command doesn't work, you can use `npm run start` to run it without the container

 # Testing
 - Use the following command to run the testing suite: `npm run test`